missionpinball/mpf-docs/docs/gmc/installation.md

 Before you get working with GMC, you need to install MPF 0.80 by following the [MPF Installation Guide](../install/index.md).

+!!! note "Upgrade is available"

+    If you already have a working MPF 0.57 installation, you can upgrade to MPF 0.80 with the command `pip install --upgrade --pre mpf`.
+However, to maintain the option of reverting back to 0.57 it's recommended to create a new, separate virtual enviroment for MPF 0.80 and install it there.

 ## Download Godot 4

-The Godot Media Controller is, of course, built on the Godot game engine.
-Visit [https://godotengine.org](https://godotengine.org) to download the latest version of the Godot Editor (4.2 or later) and install it on your machine.
+The Godot Media Controller is built on the Godot game engine.
+Visit [https://godotengine.org](https://godotengine.org) to download the latest version of the Godot Editor (4.2 or later) and place it wherever you typically keep applications on your machine (not in your game project folder).

 After Godot is installed, open the editor and create a New Project.
 Select your MPF game project folder as the project path, and choose an appropriate render engine.